Protect Your Property for Your Heirs with These 5 Legal Moves

 How?

-• Hold a calm family meeting and decide who gets what.
+Discuss in a cool family meeting as to who gets what.

-Example: If siblings decide to split property, record the deal properly.
+Example: If siblings decide to share property, document the agreement accordingly.

-Step 5: Keep Documents Safe & Inform Heirs
+Step 5: Store Documents Safely & Tell Your Heirs

 Why?
 Missing papers can create legal nightmares for the family.

-• Store originals in a bank locker or secure digital vault.
+How?
+Store the originals in bank lockers or a digital vault.

-• Give copies to trusted relatives and your lawyer.
+• Give copies to trusted relatives and your attorney.

 • Keep a folder of deeds, tax receipts, loan papers and similar records.